 Director of the ENRL

-Rob has focused on physical activity and its measurement, predictors, and consequences in persons with neurological diseases, particularly MS, over the past 2 decades.
-Rob has generated novel approaches for measuring physical activity among persons with MS. This has resulted in research quantifying levels and patterns of physical activity, particularly moderate-to-vigorous physical activity, in persons with MS. This has provided the basis for examining the outcomes of physical activity in MS, including benefits for brain structure, cognition, depression, walking disability, and quality of life.
-Rob’s work on social-cognitive predictors of physical activity has informed the design of behavior change interventions for increasing physical activity in MS. This research has been extended into other neurological conditions such as Parkinson’s disease and spinal cord injury.
+Prof. Motl has focused on physical activity and its measurement, predictors, and consequences in persons with neurological diseases, particularly MS, over the past 2 decades.
+He has generated novel approaches for measuring physical activity among persons with MS. This has resulted in research quantifying levels and patterns of physical activity, particularly moderate-to-vigorous physical activity, in persons with MS. This has provided the basis for examining the outcomes of physical activity in MS, including benefits for brain structure, cognition, depression, walking disability, and quality of life.
+His work on social-cognitive predictors of physical activity has informed the design of behavior change interventions for increasing physical activity in MS. This research has been extended into other neurological conditions such as Parkinson’s disease and spinal cord injury.

 Profile